AplaProject/apla-docs-en/introduction/appexample.rst

 =========================
 Variables, Column Names and Language Resources
 =========================
 The unification of names of variables (on pages and in contracts), identifiers of interface page form fields, table column names and language resource labels can help significantly speed up the development of applications and make the program code easier to read.
 Let's suppose we want to pass parameters from an interface page to a contract.
-In this case, if a the name of the username variable in the data section of the contract corresponds to the name of the username field of an interface page, which was passed to this contract, then you don't need to specify this ``username=username`` pair in the *Params* parameters of the *Button* function.
+In this case, if the name of the username variable in the data section of the contract corresponds to the name of the username field of an interface page, which was passed to this contract, then you don't need to specify this ``username=username`` pair in the *Params* parameters of the *Button* function.
 Using the same names for variables and column names makes it easier to use the DBInsert and DBUpdate functions; for example, ``DBUpdate("member", $id, "username",$username)``.
 Using the same names for variables and language resource labels makes it easier to display the columns names of interface tables ``Table(mysrc,"ID=id,$username$=username")``.

 =========================
 Access Rights
 =========================
-The most important element of an application is the system for management of access rights to its resources.
+The most important element of an application is the system for the management of access rights to its resources.
 These access rights can be established on a number of levels:

 1. Permission to call a specific contract by the current user.
 This permission can be configured in the ``conditions`` section of the contract by using a logical expression in the ``If`` statement, or with nested contracts; for example, *MainConditions* or *RoleConditions*, where typical rights or user role rights are defined.
 2. Current user's permission to change (using the contracts) values in table columns or to add rows to tables.
 Permissions can be set using the *ContractConditions* function in *Permissions* fields of table columns and in the *Permissions / Insert* field on the table editing page.